 Whether you hire a mediator (and work with your own separate attorneys) or hire a Williamson County, TX divorce lawyer to help you negotiate a settlement, the money you invest now will be worth it if it means a legally sound divorce with adequate assets for both sides.
 Call today to speak with our divorce lawyer in Williamson County, TX; we look forward to speaking with you.

 If you live in Texas and are going through a military divorce, there are several key issues you need to be aware of.
 Unfortunately, military divorces, which have special rules applied by the Servicemembers Civil Relief Act, can be much more complicated, time-consuming, and difficult than a civilian divorce.
 Because of this, we strongly encourage you to seek legal counsel.
 It can be an overwhelming process, which leads to mistakes being made and an even longer, drawn-out struggle for both parties.
-To speak with an experienced divorce lawyer Williamson County, TX clients recommend, contact our office at once to schedule a free consultation.
+To speak with an experienced divorce lawyer Williamson County, TX clients recommend, contact our office at once to schedule a confidential consultation.

 Filing for Military Divorce in Texas